PavelPZ/riverpod_navigator/under_the_hood.md

 This is all essential for the implementation of the login flow.
 With Riverpod, using Flutter Navigator 2.0 is easy.

-See how the Loggin button looks:
+See what the application's login button might look like:

 ### Login Button
 ```dart